Canon 1300D vs Nikon D3300

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Nikon D3300.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (7 percent) than the Canon 1300D.
 Moreover, the D3300 is markedly lighter (11 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D3300 are weather-sealed.